Future projects will be listed in the District’s Capital Improvement Plan (CIP) document.

 Auburn, CA 95603

-- Prior to going to bid on a project that will require the relocation of services, the District will notify property owners of the upcoming project and hold a public hearing and notify property owners of that hearing.
+- Prior to the construction year for their street, the District will notify property owners of the project and the public hearing where the Board will set the relocation deadline for each side of their street.
 If a dry line has already been installed on your property, it is recommended that you notify the District at this time so it is reflected in the construction plans.

 - Prior to construction of the water or sewer main, the District will mark the proposed location of the service connection for your property.
-At that time, property owners will receive a notification to review the location and if it is not acceptable to notify the District immediately.
+Property owners will be notified to review the location and notify the District immediately if it is not acceptable.

 - The owner will then install a new service from their front yard to the house.
-(Note: the new service may take any route along the property, depending on what the owner would prefer to do for cost, safety, or other reasons.)
+(Note: the new service may take any route along the property.)

 - Neighboring property owners may install their services in a “joint trench”, provided that their new water meters/cleanout boxes remain located at the front property line and the 2 service pipes are placed in the trench with a minimum horizontal separation of 1 foot.
 Should either service cross the property line of the neighboring property, the owner will need to secure a legal easement from their neighbor, and provide a copy of that easement to the NTPUD.

-- The new services shall be installed per NTPUD rules and regulations.
+- The new services must be installed per NTPUD rules and regulations.